I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Leo didn’t introduce you?
 They’re, like, best friends.”

 “No. Leo never mentioned him.”
-When Leo and I talked, it was usually for less than fifteen minutes and typically focused on him telling me about his upcoming gigs and questioning me about girls—how they thought, why they did certain things, etc. I’d tried to explain that I didn’t understand girls.
+When Leo and I talked, it was once every six months and typically focused on him telling me about his upcoming gigs as well as questioning me about girls—how they thought, why they did certain things, etc. He rarely mentioned his friend group, if at all.
+I’d tried to explain that I didn’t understand girls.
 Or people.
 He persisted.
 As such, I did my best to offer generalizable theories about female behavior.

 Gabby stopped, blinking several times as though her brain was having difficulty accepting my words.
 “Oh, Mona.
 You are in for a treat.”
 Flipping her braids over her shoulder, she’d placed special emphasis on the word treat.